 If you have questions about your special needs child's education programming in Georgia public schools, I can help.
 I have been a special education attorney since 2003.
-If you want to know more about your child's rights with an IEP, a 504 Plan, teachers, services, school location, discipline, transportation or any aspect of special education, I answer questions from parents like you, and I help families reach solutions to legal and educational problems.
+If you want to know more about your child's rights with an IEP, a 504 Plan, teachers, services, school location, discipline, transportation or any aspect of special education, I answer questions from parents like you, and I attend live and virtual IEP meetings and help families reach solutions to legal and educational problems.

 when the school is not implementing a 504 plan or IEP